Crane-Simplex: Simplex Crane Model 5

 In 1916, one of the company's executives noted, "We make the highest price car in the world."
 However, it did have a market; as Horseless Age magazine wrote in its review of the Simplex-Crane Model 5, "There are always people who want only the very best and are willing to pay a good price for what to the ordinary purchaser may seem minor advantages."
 John D. Rockefeller purchased two Simplex-Crane Model 5 cars, decked with summer and winter bodies.
-Other owners of a Crane-Simplex automobile include Alfred Atmore Pope, Theodate Pope Riddle, John D. Rockefeller, Jr., Herbert L. Satterlee, and Frederick William Vanderbilt.
-In 1936, Satterlee invited Crane to drive his Simplex-Crane Model 5 as its speedometer turned to 300,000 miles.
+Other owners of a Crane-Simplex automobile included Alfred Atmore Pope, Theodate Pope Riddle, John D. Rockefeller, Jr., Herbert L. Satterlee, and Frederick William Vanderbilt.
+In 1936, Satterlee invited Crane to drive his Simplex-Crane Model 5 as its odometer turned to 300,000 miles.

 In October 1915, the Wright Company of Garwood, New Jersey entered into an agreement to purchase Crane-Simplex.
 Car production at New Brunswick ceased in October 1917 as Wright began making airplane engines for World War I. In all, 467 Simplex Crane Model 5s were produced.